 If you had asked young Shruti what she wanted to be when she grew up, she would have told you that she wanted to be a heart surgeon.

 “I knew very clearly I wanted to be a heart surgeon, not just a doctor but a heart surgeon.
 It was at the orientation process of medical school that I knew the field wasn’t right for me so I switched to biotechnology.”

 She completed her bachelor of technology degree in biotechnology at India’s Jaypee Institute before coming to UT Dallas to complete her master’s degree in biotechnology.
-She is currently doing her PhD in Microbiology and Immunology.

 It was by chance that she learned about the Graduate School of Biomedical Sciences at UT Health San Antonio.

 “There was an alumnus of [UT Health San Antonio] on my thesis committee and he encouraged me to apply.
 I really liked that everyone was really friendly and the school seemed really student orientated,” she said.
 “I also liked that it was an umbrella program because I didn’t know what field I was interested in.”

 Since coming here, one of her biggest highlights was the candidacy ceremony.

 “I like that this school has a candidacy ceremony.
 It gives a sense of achievement after the qualifying exam.”